Jhansi Uttar Pradesh, India Travel Guide

 Summer (April-June): This period offers very hot weather.
 Temperatures frequently reach 35°C to 45°C (95°F to 113°F) or even higher.
 Precipitation remains minimal, and humidity levels are low.
 This heat makes outdoor sightseeing challenging.

-Expect heatwaves during the summer months (April-June).
+Expect heatwaves in the summer (April-June).
 These can be severe, so take precautions against heatstroke.
-Heavy rainfall during the wet season (July-September) can cause waterlogging in certain areas and may disrupt travel plans.
+Heavy rainfall during the wet season (July-September) can cause waterlogging in certain spots and may disrupt travel plans.

-Pre-monsoon summer months occasionally experience dust storms, which can reduce visibility and cause discomfort.
+Pre-monsoon summer months occasionally experience dust storms, which might lessen visibility and cause discomfort.

 (From october To march)